Claudio Martínez: Football career

-Born in Santiago, Chile, Martínez played mainly as a goalkeeper in Indonesia and used to wear the number 99.
+Born in Santiago, Chile, Martínez played mainly as a striker in Indonesia and used to wear the number 99.

 In Indonesia, he played for Persim Maros, Mitra Kukar, Persekaba Badung, PSMS Medan, Persigo Gorontalo, where he scored eight goals, and PPSM Magelang.

-He retired in 2009 and has continued on playing football at exhibition games alongside players such as Cristian Carrasco and Alejandro Tobar.
+He retired in 2009 and has continued playing football at exhibition games alongside players such as Cristian Carrasco and Alejandro Tobar.

 In 2016, he had a stint with East Timorese side Assalam FC with his compatriot Simón Elissetche as coach.

 Acting career

 Following his retirement as a football player, he made his home in Indonesia and switched to showbiz and acting.
 Using the stage name of Claudio, he became famous after making appearances in the TV series Tendangan Si Madun (Madun's Kick).

 He also has been renowned by his appearances in series such as Pangeran (Prince), Samson dan Dahlia (Samson and Delilah) and ABG Jadi Manten.

-He also has acted in films and took part in advertising for brands such as Mitsubishi and Richesee Nabati.
+He has also acted in films and took part in advertising for brands such as Mitsubishi and Richesee Nabati.

 Personal life

 Martínez came to Indonesia in 2001.

-His wife is an Indonesian called Musriana, but he prefers called her Ana.
-They has a daughter called Alexandra.
+His wife is an Indonesian called Musriana, but he prefers calling her Ana.
+They have a daughter named Alexandra.